 2. Your Story’s Length

 Your story is as long as it needs to be, to tell the story.
 In practice, it can be up to — or beyond, if you like — 20,000 words.
-Stick to the template in this article, and you can decide up front, how long your story will be.
+(This turns your story into a novella.)

 3. Your Story Needs a Genre